-I wouldn’t love a breakfast consisting of a hot cup of coffee and fresh figs — though, independently, they are both delicious.
+I don’t know that I would necessarily love a breakfast consisting of a hot cup of coffee and fresh figs separately — though, independently, they are both delicious.

 I’ve been wanting to make an up side down cake with figs for a while now.
-I knew the top (or bottom, if you will), would be gorgeous.
+I knew the top (or bottom, if you will), would be so pretty.

 And off I went to the kitchen. 🙂

-- 1/4 cup fresh California figs (about 4 large figs) finely & roughly chopped
+- 1/4 cup fresh figs (about 4 large figs), finely chopped

 - 1/4 cup golden brown sugar